 However, push-fit MDPE fittings have built-in seals and the connection can be made by simply pushing the pipe into the fitting.
 This reduces the chance of exposing the interior of the pipework to contamination.

 They’re also much less affected by weather.
 Rainy weather can make the trenches too muddy for a compression fitting to be installed safely.
 This also diminishes the chance of exposing the inside of the pipe and fittings to contamination JG Speedfit’s MDPE range comprises of highly engineered collets with stainless-steel teeth that create the most reliable seal in even harsh weather conditions.
 Like other JG Speedfit ranges, no specialist tools are required, and the fittings are fully demountable.
 This makes them extremely quick and easy to use in tight and awkward spaces.

 Push-fit MDPE fittings provide peace of mind

-Underground leaks can be very troublesome.
+Perhaps the best reason for why use push-fit MDPE fittings is that underground leaks can be very troublesome.
 Ground needs to be dug up to identify a problem involving specialist machinery.
 Push-fit MDPE fittings assures a reliable and leak-proof seal, and with the JG Speedfit range, the installation is right first time.

 Make sure to double check if the push-fit MDPE fittings are manufactured to strict British standards and are WRAS approved.
 This guarantees they are tested and constructed to the highest quality.